spinner

 You should be able to gleam enough intelligence from these code snippets to jump start your efforts.

 Lets take a look at a var_dump of the $_POST variable from our backend code.
-The string value will be either base64 encoded PDF or JPEG depending on your CSCAN_FILETYPE configuration:
+The string value will be either base64 encoded PDF or JPEG depending on your CSCAN_FILETYPE configuration.
+Lets assume that we have scanned two pages.

 var_dump($_POST);